yujenyu/Group11_Project/documentation/report/evaluation.md

 3. Some stories are quiet interesting, it is a good way to combine stories and artworks.
 4. I like fun facts.
 This game is like a bunch of small cards.
 When I play this game, I can learn a lot of stories behind the paintings.
 5. I think it would be better to add the ability to categorize paintings by author, so that people can view the works of their favorite authors.

+**User 5: Astrid (female, 29 yr)**
+1. I think the operation is very intuitive.
+The design is straightforward and uncomplicated.
+It is easy for me to use.
+2. The app helped me learn more about the history of art, which I had no idea about before, such as the styles and ages of each period.
+My favourite stories were the ones about Van Gogh's paintings.
+The stories gave me a deeper understanding of this distant historical figure and brought me closer to his inner thoughts.
+3. I find that many famous creators seem to have been under-appreciated in their time, and it is only in later generations that people have come to realise the importance and innovation of their works.
+This made me reflect on the interpretation of art and its value.
+4. Both FunFacts and ArtDetective are very enjoyable for me.
+One gives me a deeper understanding of art history in general, and the other makes me know the specific stories and elements of individual paintings.
+5. I wish there will include more games!
+Or add more introductions to the paintings in the sections that already exist.
+Because after playing all the parts, I still feel like exploring more stories.